rubrikinc/rubrik-sdk-for-powershell/docs/reference/Set-RubrikSLA.md

 ```

 ### -DailyRetentionType
-Retention type to apply to daily snapshots when $AdvancedConfig is used.
+Retention type to apply to daily snapshots when advanced configuration is enabled.
 Does not apply to CDM versions prior to 5.0

 ```yaml